Buharism

-Buharism refers to the socio-political and economic ideology of Nigerian President and former military head of state Muhammadu Buhari.
+Buharism refers to the socio-political and economic ideology of Muhammadu Buhari, former military head of state and president of Nigeria.
 Following the 1983 Nigerian coup d'etat which truncated the Second Nigerian Republic, General Muhammadu Buhari became military head of state.
 He immediately launched an unprecedented military-led social engineering campaign, War Against Indiscipline, with the aim of forcibly promoting civic virtues.

 Buharism came to represent a national third force at the height of the Cold War era, favouring neither communism nor capitalism.
 His economic ideology was solely predicated on the practicalities needed for a Third World nation to develop: mainly economic self-sufficiency, disciplined citizenry, and national development.
 As the supreme leader and commander of the regime, Buhari significantly derived charismatic authority.